UTNuclearRobotics/sterling_patern_costmaps/README.md

 ```

 # Sterling-Patern Deploy Costmaps
 A volume is setup to have `/sterling` inside `/ros2_ws/src` in the container.
-To deploy Sterling-Patern, build the workspace,setup the `params.yaml` with the correct paths to trained models (you may have to grab from UT Box), and topic names and run the command:
+To deploy Sterling-Patern, build the workspace, setup the `params.yaml` with the correct paths to trained models (you may have to grab from Ryan... or UT Box), and topic names and run the command:
 ```
 colcon build
 run_sterling_costmap